Christian Social Concerns

 To learn more about WT and find out how you may become involved, contact Jack Herbig at email@example.com or Jackie Frey at firstname.lastname@example.org.

 This fund offers immediate assistance to victims of natural disasters and civil strife throughout the world.
 Also, grants are made to help support ongoing educational and rehabilitation projects.

-About 25 churches on the Monterey Peninsula sponsor this community outreach program.
-Once a month a group of parishioners gather in Edwards Hall to prepare and share a hot meal with twenty homeless men enrolled in the program.
+Over 60 churches on the Monterey Peninsula sponsor this community outreach program.
+Two or three times a month a group of parishioners gather in Edwards Hall to prepare and share a hot meal with homeless men or women enrolled in the program.
 Overnight shelter is provided.

 Our Little Roses

 Our Little Roses (OLR) is an organization dedicated to rescuing Honduran girls from situations of risk, including abandonment, neglect, and/or abuse.
 This ministry began in 1988 as an initiative by Dr. Diana Frade, who at the time was spearheading various programs with her husband Leo Frade, then Bishop of the Episcopal Diocese of Honduras.
 With education as the cornerstone of her vision, Diana created a place where girls could live together and attend school in the community.
 There, she and her staff cared for, empowered, and educated girls so that they could grow up surrounded by love and have options in the future.